ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream into which to insert a value
+- `streamId` -- stream identifier for the request
-- `item` -- event to insert, where T is the type of the event and the stream Inserts an item into the specified stream.
-Will throw an exception if the index of item already has an event.
+- `item` -- event to insert, where T is the type of the event and the stream
+-
+Inserts an item into the specified stream.
+Will throw an exception if an event already exists at the index of the item.

 #InsertValues
 ```